 This MultiDyne system with two treating heads and a conveyor is designed for improving adhesion on small parts.

-Corona treating systems lend themselves to applications, such as inline printing presses, but discreet parts can be treated as well with custom conveyor-based systems.
+Corona treating systems lend themselves to many applications, such as inline printing presses, but discreet parts can be treated as well with custom conveyor-based systems.
 A conveyor-based system using rotating electrodes treats different shapes and sizes without set up changes.

 What are the benefits and challenges of this particular treatment?